dlarue/ESP-1ch-Gateway-v2.0/README.md

 Features
 --------
+- Supports ABP nodes (TeensyLC and Arduino Pro-mini)
+- Supports SF7, SF8.
+SF7 is tested for downstream communication
 - listen on configurable frequency and spreading factor
-- SF7, SF8.
-SF7 is tested for downstream communication
 - status updates
 - PULL_DATA messages to server
 - It can forward messages to two servers